Logos are a critical design component for a blockchain startup's visual identity system.

 Today, Bitcoin's bright orange logo is a universally recognizable battle flag that millions of disenfranchised developers, investors, artists, and everyday people can rally behind.

-Why we think Gnosis has one of the best crypto logos:
+Why we think Gnosis has one of the best blockchain logos:

 🦉 The use of the owl is perfect for Gnosis